Fellowships, Prizes, and Awards

 John Carter Brown Library Residential Research Fellowships

-The John Carter Brown Library is a center for advanced research in history and the humanities, established in 1846 and located at Brown University in Providence, Rhode Island since 1901.
+The John Carter Brown Library is a center for advanced research in history and the humanities.
 Its world-class collection on the early Americas includes rare books, manuscripts, maps, and supporting materials from the early decades of European print to the first half of the nineteenth century.
-The Library’s events, exhibitions, residential research fellowships, open-access policy, and digitization program make these resources available to researchers and communities around the world.
-The Library awards between 50-60 residential fellowships annually to scholars from the U.S. and abroad.
+The JCB awards over forty fellowships annually to scholars engaged in research on the early Americas.
+More information can be found on the John Carter Brown website.

 Florida Atlantic University-Huntington Fellowship